marlinprotocol/oyster-monorepo/kms/root-server-contract/README.md

 ## Public endpoints

-Unlike the scallop endpoints, these endpoints are availble to any caller.
+Unlike the scallop endpoints, these endpoints are available to any caller.
 They are mainly intended to fetch public keys for derivation paths in advance before even running an enclave.

 ### Signatures